How letters to Santa end up in this southern Indiana village

 Since then, it's become a tradition.
 Santa's elves fill the historic post office, reading and responding to children across the World.
 During the pandemic, they've taken up a space at the nearby American Legion so that they can safely spread out.

 For her, the holiday is a year-round way of life.
 "It's just such a joyful time.
-The music is joyful, that atmosphere is joyful. there's just so much sorrow and so much pain...
-Christmas time... it means a relief from all the bad things that have happened and do happen."
+The music is joyful, that atmosphere is joyful.
+There's just so much sorrow and so much pain.
+Christmas time means relief from all the bad things that have happened and do happen."

 If you'd like to experience that relief, Santa Claus is a little over an hour outside of Louisville.
 In addition to the post office and museum, Holiday World is just down the road.